-In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all normal, recurring adjustments necessary to present fairly the Company's condensed consolidated financial position as of June 30, 2020 and as of December 31, 2019, the Company's condensed consolidated results of operations and comprehensive loss for the three and six months ended June 30, 2020 and 2019, and the Company's condensed consolidated cash flows for the six months ended June 30, 2020 and 2019.
-The condensed consolidated results of operations and cash flows for the periods presented are not necessarily indicative of the consolidated results of operations or cash flows which may be reported for the remainder of 2020 or for any future period.
+The accompanying unaudited condensed consolidated financial statements contain all normal, recurring adjustments necessary to present fairly the Company's condensed consolidated financial position as of September 30, 2020 and as of December 31, 2019, the Company's condensed consolidated results of operations and comprehensive loss for the three and nine months ended September 30, 2020 and 2019, and the Company's condensed consolidated cash flows for the nine months ended September 30, 2020 and 2019.
+The condensed consolidated results of operations and comprehensive loss and condensed consolidated cash flows for the periods presented are not necessarily indicative of the consolidated results of operations or cash flows which may be reported for the remainder of 2020 or for any future period.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted.
 The accompanying unaudited interim condensed consolidated financial statements should be read in conjunction with the audited financial statements and notes thereto for the year ended December 31, 2019, included in the Company's Annual Report on Form 10-K filed with the United States Securities and Exchange Commission (the "SEC") on March 27, 2020.